Peonies, bluebells, early roses, and more lovely plants are in bloom in late April through early June. Here's what to see.

 - Lavender cultivars ‘Kamada Fuji’ and ‘Fuji no Sato’, which have large blooms with clear, intense color.

 - Huge white ‘Godaishu’ and ‘Tama Usagi’ blossoms.
 Some are the diameter of dinner plates!

 - Red- and white-streaked ‘Shima Nishiki’ peonies.
 Bicolored petals are rare in peonies, and each flower’s pattern is unique.

 The herbaceous peonies, located in a bed in the Plant Family Collection, are also wonderful in late spring.
 These peonies are similar to tree peonies but have smaller blossoms, nonwoody stems, and bloom a bit later than tree peonies, usually in late May.

-Early roses in the Cranford Rose Garden, mountain laurel and irises in the Japanese Hill-and-Pond Garden, rhododendrons, azaleas, and columbines in the Rock Garden, and Spanish bluebells in Bluebell Wood.
+Mountain laurel and irises in the Japanese Hill-and-Pond Garden, Water Garden, and Discovery Garden, rhododendrons, azaleas, and columbines in the Rock Garden, and Spanish bluebells in Bluebell Wood.